kuzzleio/documentation/src/api/1/controller-memory-storage/expireat/index.md

 {{{since "1.0.0"}}}

-Set an expiration timestamp on a key.
+Sets an expiration timestamp on a key.
 After the timestamp has been reached, the key will automatically be deleted.

 The `timestamp` parameter accepts an [Epoch time](https://en.wikipedia.org/wiki/Unix_time) value.